Santandersecurityresearch/ASVS-Standard/5.0/en/0x97-Appendix-V_Cryptography.md

 # Appendix V: Cryptography

 V6 goes beyond simply defining best practices.
 It aims to enhance understanding of cryptography principles and encourage the adoption of more resilient, modern security methods.
-This appendix provides detailed technical information regarding each requirement, complementing the overarching standards outlined in V6
+This appendix provides detailed technical information regarding each requirement, complementing the overarching standards outlined in V6.

+Unless stated otherwise, every list of approved cryptography in this section is ordered MOST-to-LEAST preferred.

 ## Algorithms (V6.2)